The tree packing conjecture for trees of almost linear maximum degree: The proof of the main theorem

 Given additionally $T\subseteq [v(H)/2]$ with $|T|\le L$ such that $\{\boxminus_i,\boxplus_i:i\in T\}$ is disjoint from $S_1\cup S_2$, suppose that there is no $i$ such that $\{\boxminus_i,\boxplus_i\}\subset S_1\cup S_2$.
 Then we have

 \item For each $i=0,1,2$ and each $v\in V(H)$, the number of $s\in\cJ_i$ such that $v\in A_s$ is $(1\pm\gamma)\sum_{s\in\cJ_i}\tfrac{|A_s|}{n}$. \item For each $i=1,2$ and each $u,v\in V(H)$ with $u\neq v$, the number of $s\in\cJ_i$ such that $u\in A_s$ and $v\not\in U_s$ is $(1\pm\gamma)\sum_{s\in\cJ_i}\frac{|A_s|(n-|U_s|)}{n^2}$.
-If in addition there is no $j$ such that $\{u,v\}=\{\boxminus_j,\boxplus_j\}$ then the number of $s\in\cJ_0$ such that $u\in A_s$ and $v\not\in U_s$ is $(1\pm\gamma)\sum_{s\in\cJ_i}\tfrac{|A_s|(n-|U_s|)}{n^2}$. \end{enumerate} \end{definition}
+If in addition there is no $j$ such that $\{u,v\}=\{\boxminus_j,\boxplus_j\}$ then the number of $s\in\cJ_0$ such that $u\in A_s$ and $v\not\in U_s$ is $(1\pm\gamma)\sum_{s\in\cJ_0}\tfrac{|A_s|(n-|U_s|)}{n^2}$. \end{enumerate} \end{definition}

-Note that when we use this definition, in all the summations the summands will be constant or very nearly so, for example $|A_s|$ will vary by only a constant as $s$ ranges over any one $\cJ_i$.
+We remark that when we use this definition, in all the summations the summands will be constant or very nearly so, for example $|A_s|$ will vary by only a constant as $s$ ranges over any one $\cJ_i$.
+We further remark that for formal reasons when we claim a quasirandom setup in the following lemmas, we will not always use our index sets $\cJ_0,\cJ_1,\cJ_2$ from Section~\ref{ssec:definingSubgraphs} as index sets $\cJ_0,\cJ_1,\cJ_2$ in the quasirandom setup.
+More precisely, when we already completely embedded each~$G_s$ with~$s\in\cJ_i$ we will use $\emptyset$ instead of $\cJ_i$ in the corresponding quasirandom setup.
+We shall always make this explicit.

-The following lemma now encapsulates what we do in Stage~C. We prove it in Section~\ref{sec:StageC}.
+The following lemma now encapsulates what we do in Stage~C (which was informally described before Definition~\ref{def:quasisetup}).
+We prove this lemma in Section~\ref{sec:StageC}.

-\begin{lemma}[Stage C, partite reduction] Given partial embeddings $(\phi^\mathbf{B}_s)_{s\in\cG}$ as described in Lemma~\ref{lem:StageB} extending partial embeddings $(\phi^\mathbf{A}_s)_{s\in\cG}$ as described in Lemma~\ref{lem:StageA}, we can construct the following.
+\begin{lemma}[Stage~C, partite reduction] Given partial embeddings $(\phi^\mathbf{B}_s)_{s\in\cG}$ as described in Lemma~\ref{lem:StageB} extending partial embeddings $(\phi^\mathbf{A}_s)_{s\in\cG}$ as described in Lemma~\ref{lem:StageA}, we can construct the following.